marcosbarbero/mars-journey/README.md

 Final Notes
 ---
-The listed samples were made running the project on Server ROOT path and on 8080 port, in case you add any context-path to application then you'll need to add the chosen context-path to the samples and use the same approach if you change the server port.
+The listed samples were made running the project on Server ROOT path and on 8080 port, in case you add any context-path to application then you'll need to add the chosen context-path to the samples, use the same approach if you change the server port.